 “Yeah,” Jenna said wanly.
 She was a little spaced by the sedative.
 Joyce sat on the bed beside her.

 “Jenna, level with me,” Joyce said seriously.
 “What’s going on?
 Did you really see Dusty?
-Or do you just think you did.
+Or do you just think you did?
 I mean, be honest.
-How could he have gotten on the ship without anyone knowing?
+How could he have gotten on the ship with no one knowing?
 It doesn’t make sense.”